Mister Miracle (Shilo Norman): Final Crisis

 In the second issue of Final Crisis, Shilo is seen talking to the Japanese metahuman Sonny Sumo, telling him of a "cosmic war", that "the powers of evil won", and that Motherboxxx is "the only thing left".
 He asks for the hero's help in recruiting a team.
-He leads a team of rookie Japanese heroes in a desperate bid against Darkseid's growing power on Earth, but he fails.
-In the same moment in which Darkseid is able to take fully over Dan Turpin's body and be reborn on Earth, a sniper shoots him in the chest, seemingly killing the Avatar of Freedom and bringing forth the Victory of Evil.
-It is later revealed that he survived due to a bulletproof vest; he speaks to Mister Terrific about defeating Darkseid, who is destroying the universe.
+He leads a team of rookie Japanese heroes in an unsuccessful attempt to combat Darkseid's growing power.